feolaney/kidyoutube/readme.md

 ## TODO:

 - Move iOS Shortcut functionality into Python scripts for add/delete
 - Create selection list for when deleting that will be based on a wildcard search
 - Create setup instructions for setting up project and iOS shortcuts
 - Adjust CSS, look through reading list
 - screenshots
+- Filter and sort for all pages except new videos page
+- Build save spot to save where someone was watching a video last
+	- Save
+	- Load